Backs up data from a Couchbase cluster

 Backs up a Couchbase cluster into the backup repository specified.
-Before running the backup command, you must create a backup repository.
-For more details on creating a backup repository, see cbbackupmgr config.
+Before running the backup command, a backup repository must be created.
+See cbbackupmgr-config for more details on creating a backup repository.
 The backup command uses information from the previous backup taken in order to backup all new data on a Couchbase cluster.
 If no previous backup exists then all data on the cluster is backed up.
 The backup is taken based on the backup repository’s backup configuration.
-Each backup creates a new folder in the backup repository.
-This folder contains all the data from the backup and is named to reflect the time that the backup was started.
+Each backup will create a new folder in the backup repository.
+This folder will contain all data from the backup and is named to reflect the time that the backup was started.

 The backup command is also capable of backing up data when there are server failures in the target backup cluster.
-When a server failure occurs, the backup command waits for 180 seconds for the failed server to come back online or for the failed server to be failed over and removed from the cluster.
-If 180 seconds pass without the failed server coming back online or being failed over, then the backup command marks the data on that node as failed and attempts to back up the rest of the data from the cluster.
-The backup is then marked as a partial backup in the backup archive and needs to be either resumed or purged when you invoke the backup command again.
+When a server failure occurs the backup command will wait for 180 seconds for the failed server to come back online or for the failed server to be failed over and removed from the cluster.
+If 180 seconds passes without the failed server coming back online or being failed over then the backup command will mark the data on that node as failed and attempt to back up the rest of the data from the cluster.
+The backup will be marked as a partial backup in the backup archive and will need to be either resumed or purged when the backup command is invoked again.

 Below are a list of required and optional parameters for the backup command.

 The location of the backup archive directory.
 When backing up directly to S3 prefix the archive path with

 - -r,--repo <repo_name>

 The name of the backup repository to backup data into.

 The hostname of one of the nodes in the cluster to back up.
 See the Host Formats section below for hostname specification details.